osrsbox/osrsbox-tooltips/docs/index.md

 </html>
 ```

-# TODO

-Add summary of each file (.js and .css)
+## Documentation to finish

-Cover connection to RESTful API
++ Cover connection to RESTful API

-Link to projects using OSRS tooltips
++ Link to projects using OSRS tooltips

-Summary of license information and reuse
++ Summary of license information and reuse

-Project feedback and contribution
+##Project feedback and contribution

+This is an independant project (thus far).
+However, I would thoroughly appreciate any feedback regarding the project.
+The best method is to post an appropriate Github issue with a feature request or bug.

+## Project goal list

++ Include support for non-equipable items in tooltips
++ Categorise tooltips: maybe based on additional information that could be displayed.
+Examples include farming supplies, better potions with doses information, edible items with healing etc.

 <span id="forkongithub"><a href="https://github.com/osrsbox/osrsbox-tooltips">Fork me on GitHub</a></span>